vijayshankarv/Knowledge-Base/index.md

 Here are a few examples from across all the 38 crop-disease pairs represented in the PlantVillage dataset.
 ![PlantVillageDataset](https://s3.amazonaws.com/salathegroup-static/plantvillage/plantvillage-min.png)

 In the following sections we will walk through the basic steps of how to get started on this problem, and similar Image Classification problems using [Caffe](http://caffe.berkeleyvision.org/), a very powerful and popular [Deep Learning](https://en.wikipedia.org/wiki/Deep_learning) framework developed by [Berkley Vision and Learning Center](http://bvlc.eecs.berkeley.edu/).

+The [PlantVillage Classification Challenge](https://www.crowdai.org/challenges/1) requires the participants to train a model by using labelled images provided in the Training Set to predict a probability distribution across all the 38 crop-disease pairs (*classes*) for all the images in the Test Set.